alexch/codelikethis/public/projects/yelpington_app.md

 learn how to...

+* serve JSON files from a server
 * load JSON files into a JavaScript app
 * parse JSON files, and display data on a web page.
 * display, and manipulate embedded maps on a web page

 ## Design

-We have set up an API endpoint for serving JSON files with restaurant data that is structured like so:
+You should set up an API endpoint for serving JSON files with restaurant data that is structured like so:

 ```json
 {